 A student may be granted aegrotat or credit standing for a maximum of 36.0 units over the course of an entire degree program (see Academic Regulation 10).

-3.3.1.5 – To Request an Extension of the Deadline to Submit Incomplete Work or to Complete a Deferred Examination in a Class
+1.7.1.5 – To Request an Extension of the Deadline to Submit Incomplete Work

-As outlined in Academic Regulation 10, a student affected by extenuating circumstances may ask the course instructor for incomplete standing (IN), or that the final examination be delayed, for up to one full term after the completion of a class.
-If this request is granted, any further request to submit incomplete work or to write a final examination after that term has elapsed must be made through a petition to the Associate Dean (Academic).
-A medical certificate or other documentation outlining how the personal extenuating circumstances prevented the student from completing the outstanding work or writing the examination by the end of the next term must be provided with the petition.
+As outlined in Academic Regulation 10, a student affected by extenuating circumstances may submit a request for academic consideration or ask the course instructor for incomplete standing (IN) for up to one full term after the completion of a class.
+If this request is granted, any further request to submit incomplete work after that term has elapsed must be made through a petition to the Associate Dean (Academic).
+A medical certificate or other documentation outlining how the personal extenuating circumstances prevented the student from completing the outstanding work by the end of the next term must be provided with the petition.

-The instructor will be consulted for their agreement to a further extension and stating a revised final date for completion of the course work in question or the final examination must also be included.
+The instructor will be consulted for their agreement to a further extension and stating a revised final date for completion of the course work in question must also be included.

 Normally such requests are considered if the student has participated actively in the class and only one or two elements of the course work have not been completed due to extenuating circumstances beyond the student’s control.